History of libraries: United Kingdom

 The advocacy of Ewart and Brotherton then succeeded in having a select committee set up to consider public library provision.
-The Report argued that the provision of public libraries would steer people towards temperate and moderate habits.
-With a view to maximising the potential of current facilities, the Committee made two significant recommendations.
+The report argued that the provision of public libraries would steer people towards temperate and moderate habits.
+With a view to maximising the potential of current facilities, the committee made two significant recommendations.
 They suggested that the government should issue grants to aid the foundation of libraries and that the Museums Act 1845 should be amended and extended to allow for a tax to be levied for the establishment of public libraries.
-The Bill passed through Parliament as most MPs felt that public libraries would provide facilities for self-improvement through books and reading for all classes, and that the greater levels of education attained by providing public libraries would result in lower crime rates.
+The bill passed through Parliament as most MPs felt that public libraries would provide facilities for self-improvement through books and reading for all classes, and that the greater levels of education attained by providing public libraries would result in lower crime rates.

 The earliest example in England of a library to be endowed for the benefit of users who were not members of an institution such as a cathedral or college was the Francis Trigge Chained Library in Grantham, Lincolnshire, established in 1598.
 The library still exists and can justifiably claim to be the forerunner of later public library systems.
+The Chetham's Library in Manchester, England was founded in 1653.

 The beginning of the modern, free, open access libraries really got its start in the UK in 1847.
-Parliament appointed a committee, led by William Ewart, on Public Libraries to consider the necessity of establishing libraries through the nation: In 1849 their report noted the poor condition of library service, it recommended the establishment of free public libraries all over the country, and it led to the Public Libraries Act in 1850, which allowed all cities with populations exceeding 10,000 to levy taxes for the support of public libraries.
+Parliament appointed a committee, led by William Ewart, on public libraries.
+It was asked to consider the necessity of establishing libraries through the nation.
+They reported back in 1849, noting the poor condition of library service, it recommended the establishment of free public libraries all over the country, and it led to the Public Libraries Act 1850, which allowed all cities with populations exceeding 10,000 to levy taxes for the support of public libraries.